 - The casting of concrete can be done in the working site which makes it economical.

-- Maintenance cost of concrete is almost negligible.
+- The maintenance cost of concrete is almost negligible.

 - The deterioration of concrete is not appreciable with age.